dart-lang/language/working/1426-extension-types/feature-specification-views.md

 `V` is a proper subtype of `Object?`.
 If `T` is non-nullable then `V` is a proper subtype of `Object` as well.

-Moreover, if `V` is an implicit view type then `V` is a proper supertype of `T`.

-*That is, an expression of a view type can be assigned to a top type (like all other expressions), and if the representation type is non-nullable then it can also be assigned to `Object`.
-Moreover, an expression whose type is a subtype of the representation type can be assigned to an implicit view type (but not to a plain view type).
-This means that plain view types enforce the use of constructor invocations (or casts), whereas the constructor invocations can be omitted for an implicit view type.*
+*That is, an expression of a view type can be assigned to a top type (like all other expressions), and if the representation type is non-nullable then it can also be assigned to `Object`.*

 In the body of a member of a view declaration _DV_ named `View` and declaring the type parameters `X1 ..
 Xk`, the static type of